-Virginia DOT classifies its ITS assets into two components: the ancillary structure and the technology component (e.g., signal, controller, camera).
-For the ancillary structure, Virginia DOT assesses the condition of the superstructure (cantilever, parapet mount, and/or span wire) and the substructure (foundation).
+Virginia DOT classifies its traffic signals into two components: the traffic signal structure (what it defines as an ancillary structure) and the traffic signal head (the electrical and technical components).
+For the traffic signal structure, Virginia DOT assesses the condition of the superstructure (span wire and/or cantilever) and the substructure (foundation).
 The condition ratings used for ancillary assets are divided into five categories: good, fair, poor, critical, and failed condition.
 At the time of each inspection, an inspector assigns condition ratings to describe the major structural components of the asset.
 Condition ratings are based on criteria similar to those defined by FHWA for bridge inspection.
-ITS assets are inspected for condition every four years.
-Figure 8 shows the condition of Virginia DOT's ancillary structures for three of the five rating categories.
+Signals are inspected for condition every four years.
+Figure 9 shows the condition of Virginia DOT's ancillary structures for three of the five rating categories.

-Figure 8.
+Figure 9.
 Graph.
 Virginia Department of Transportation condition of ancillary structures.
 (Source: Virginia Department of Transportation, 2018.)

-For ITS assets, the agency follows an interval-based approach.
-Information on the age, expected useful life, and recommended cycles of preventive maintenance and replacement for ITS assets is used to develop a maintenance management model that generates needs information.
-Investment activities for ITS assets include repair and replacement to restore a damaged or deteriorated asset to standard design, functionality, and capability.
+For traffic signal heads, the agency follows an interval-based approach.
+Information (based on industry standards and field subject matter expert observations) on the age, expected useful life, and recommended cycles of preventive maintenance and replacement for traffic signals is used to develop a maintenance management model that generates needs information.
+Investment activities for traffic signals include repair and replacement to restore a damaged or deteriorated asset to standard design, functionality, and capability.